Why Are Teachers Working Two and Three Jobs?

 Until education becomes a priority in state budgets, schools and teachers will continue to struggle.
 Most Americans support paying teachers more money.
 It’s up to their state education systems to catch up.

-Are you one of the teachers mentioned above, and taking any part-time job you can find?
 You do have other options.
 Options that will give you more freedom and flexibility to make a part-time gig fit into your schedule.

 If you enjoyed this article, please share it with a friend!